- 8 minutes to read

 List Dead Letter Messages

-Click the List Dead Letter Messages menu item on the Action button for the selected queue to view a list of all dead letter messages on the selected queue.
+Click List Dead Letter Messages in the Action menu for the selected queue to view its dead letter messages.

 Sample list of dead letter messages on queue.